vishalshukla77/BookNest/README.md

-# 📚 Book Platform - SEO Optimized Web App
+# 📚 A complete website with Admin Dashboard

 ## 🧾 Overview of the Project